jeromedevel/droideon/README.md

 features list :

--list of services acknowledge or not with search filter and sorting -detail of the service with metrics and select date when click on metric.
+list of services acknowledge or not with search filter and sorting

+detail of the service with metrics and select date when click on metric.

--for each service or in list :
+for each service or in list :

     - acknowledge and disacknowledge
     - add or remove a downtime
     - enable / disable notifications